 Lindy Hop 1

 A foundation of LH1 is consent.
-We teach proper social dance etiquette in every class.
+We teach proper social dance etiquette in every class of course, but we teach that Leading and following is not decision and submission

 We teach LOTS of moves in LH1 so you aren't waiting to have FUN while social dancing.
 Learning contemporary moves are critical to developing a sense of the dance as it's done today.
 Or another way of thinking about this section is learning mini choreographies.
 This is the essence of improvisation, and leading and following.